 Blisters can begin as a minor annoyance to become incredibly painful if left untreated and can stop you in your tracks.
-Fortunately, blisters can be prevented by wearing good quality footwear, including hiking socks, and it is essential to look after your feet particularly if you’re planning a long or multi-day hike.
+Fortunately, blisters can be prevented by wearing good quality footwear, including quality walking shoes or walking boots plus hiking socks, and it is essential to look after your feet particularly if you're planning a long or multi-day hike.

 Should a blister strike by taking action to treat it early the damage caused to the skin by the blister can be reduced and quicker healing promoted.
 Blisters tend to be more common in the warmer months as our feet can swell in the heat, however if you're wearing will-fitting walking shoes or boots they can appear at any time.

 Learn how to prevent and treat blisters while out walking with our essential guide to blisters.

 Blisters are friction burns caused when your feet are chafed within footwear.
 Reduce that friction by smearing your feet with Vaseline or a specific anti-blister lubricant such as Mueller Lube.

 Wear broken-in footwear that fits well, especially around the toes and heel.
 Too roomy and your feet will shift excessively, too tight and they’ll suffer constant pressure – both cause blisters.